On-the-Fly Shortest Path QGIS plugin

 1. The number of Connectors at entry or respectively Connectors at exit parameter multiplied by the Connector loss parameter

-2. The Splice loss parameter multiplied by the number of splices, which is calculated as the distance from the Start marker to the entry point on the line layer and respectively, from the exit point of the line layer to the End marker, divided by the the Splice every parameter.
+2. The Splice loss parameter multiplied by the number of splices, which is calculated as the distance from the Start marker to the entry point on the line layer and respectively, from the exit point of the line layer to the End marker, divided by the Splice every parameter.
 Although not entirely accurate, neither as concept nor as value, this is an attempt to include the participation of the entry and exit lengths in the calculation of the total number of splices.

 3. The Fiber attenuation parameter multiplied by the distance from the Start marker to the entry point on the line layer and respectively, from the exit point of the line layer to the End marker.